 Graham Reid | | 1 min read

-The great jazz flute and sax player Bud Shank -- who died in 2009, aged 82 -- had some form in turning his hand to popular songs (that's his flute on the Mamas and Papas' California Dreaming) but he also worked with the late Ravi Shankar, notably recording the thrilling piece Fire Night for Shankar's 1962 album Improvisations.
+The great jazz flute and sax player Bud Shank -- who died in 2009, aged 82 -- had some form in turning his hand to popular songs (that's his flute on the Mamas and the Papas' California Dreaming) but he also worked with the late Ravi Shankar, notably recording the thrilling piece Fire Night for Shankar's 1962 album Improvisations.

 The Magical Mystery album from which this is lifted -- which also includes treatments of I Am the Walrus, Fool on the Hill, Flying, Hello Goodbye and Your Mother Should Know alongside other non-Beatle songs -- included contributions from Chet Baker (on flugel), guitarists Dennis Budimir (who'd also played on Fire Night) and Herb Ellis, and percussion player Victor Feldman.